idkwhere1sthisname/iPlayer_Wii_Server/README.md

 - Home page UI is semi-complete, video thumbnails load and scrolling through videos with the arrows also work.
 Exit button redirects to the Wii Menu

 - Other pages and features (like playing videos and almost every button) **do not work at this time**.

+## Other

+If hovering over text is glitched on Dolphin, go to Options->Graphics Settings->Hacks and drag the texture cache slider to the leftmost value (Safe), this will also fix channels like Kirby TV and YouTube (and every Flash-based "VC" inject)